kbittneruncc/megr2157-portfolio/docs/assignments/A03/index.md

 The effect of changing the design parameters was evaluated using the parametric Fusion 360 model.
 Only one parameter was changed during each test.
 All other parameters were returned to their original values before beginning the next test.
 The aluminum material, modulus of elasticity, maximum allowable deflection, and fixed constraint remained unchanged.

 The original design used a load of 400 lbf, a width of 0.500 in, and a height of 0.250 in.
-The resulting bar length was 28.1056 in.
+The resulting bar length was 28.1056 in (refer to Figure 2).

-For this solid rectangular bar, the dimension called height in the Fusion 360 model also represents the thickness of the bar.
-A solid rectangular cross-section only requires two cross-sectional dimensions.

 ### Change in Load